Time to read: 5 mins

-Zero trust is a security concept and framework that assumes that all users, devices, and systems are potentially compromised – whether inside or outside of the network, local, in the cloud, or a combination.
+Zero trust is a cybersecurity concept and framework that assumes that all users, devices, and systems are potentially compromised, whether inside or outside of a local network, a cloud environment, or a combination.

 In a zero trust environment, all network traffic is treated as untrusted and must be authorized, verified, and authenticated before access is granted.
-Zero trust can be implemented through a variety of mechanisms, such as identity security, device and network security, and continuous monitoring and assessment of systems and policies in place.
+Zero trust is implemented through a variety of mechanisms, including identity, device, and network security and continuous monitoring and assessment of systems and policies.

-The goal of zero trust is to reduce the risk of unauthorized access to resources by implementing a strategy that goes beyond the traditional perimeter-based approach.
-The traditional security approach includes measures such as firewalls, intrusion detection, and prevention systems that act like security checkpoints, similar to physical perimeters like walls and doors.
-This can help organizations protect against both external and internal threats, such as cyber attacks and data breaches.
+The goal of zero trust is to reduce the risk of unauthorized access to resources by implementing a strategy that goes beyond traditional perimeter-based approaches, which involve security measures such as firewalls, intrusion detection, and prevention systems that act like security checkpoints, similar to walls and doors used to protect physical perimeters.

 Why is zero trust important?